This is a continuation of a recent post of candies which I bought from Yang Hua Cake House.

 First up, we have black sesame rice cake (at the bottom) and peanut rice cake!

 The peanut one is easier to introduce, so I'll start there.
-Basically, it's like a dried (baked, perhaps?), slightly crunchy version of the traditional peanut-flavoured kueh tutu.
+It's like a dried (baked, perhaps?), slightly crunchy version of the traditional peanut-flavoured kueh tutu.
 Except I thought it was a tad bit more savoury.
 It also had a white sesame flavour to it, as is normal with such peanut snacks.
 The peanut flavour is slightly lighter, owing to it being mixed up with the rice flour rather than being concentrated as a filling in the normal kueh tutu.

 The black sesame version was somewhat similar, but less savoury and without the peanut taste.
 The sesame flavour was also not very distinct.
 I have never seen a sesame kueh tutu before, though, so this sesame + rice flour combination was interesting for me to try.